scribe-org/Scribe-Data/docs/source/_static/CONTRIBUTING.rst

 Documentation
 -------------

 The documentation for Scribe-Data can be found at `scribe-data.readthedocs.io <https://scribe-data.readthedocs.io/en/latest/>`_.
 Documentation is an invaluable way to contribute to coding projects as it allows others to more easily understand the project structure and contribute.
-Issues related to documentation are marked with the `documentation label <https://github.com/scribe-org/Scribe-Data/labels/documentation>`_ label.
+Issues related to documentation are marked with the `documentation <https://github.com/scribe-org/Scribe-Data/labels/documentation>`_ label.

 Function Docstrings
 ~~~~~~~~~~~~~~~~~~~